-Other intangible assets are initially recognised at cost, and subsequently measured at costs less accumulated amortisation and impairment.
+Other intangible assets with limited useful life are initially recognised at cost, and subsequently measured at costs less accumulated amortisation and impairment loss.
 The assets are amortised using the straight-line over their estimated useful lives of 3 to 5 years.